TissueImageAnalytics/CoNIC/conic_template/README.md

     - `/output/eosinophil-count.json`
     - `/output/connective-tissue-cell-count.json`

-Before continuing, we outline the conventions we use within the files to provide directives or instructions
+Before continuing, we outline the conventions we use within the files that give instructions for the user

 ```
 # Instruction / Directive